-In order to determine landfill capacity in Northern Ireland WDR & RT Taggart considered it necessary to look at this in two stages.
-The first is current filling rates up to 2020.
-This allows an assessment of when current sites will reach capacity and close as well as allowing an assessment of landfill rates prior to the Statutory recycling target of 50% by 2020.
+In order to determine landfill capacity in Northern Ireland, Taggarts considered it necessary to look at this in two stages.
+The first is current filling rates up to 2023.
+This allows an assessment of when current sites will reach capacity and close.